Have you ever had someone tell you that your social skills aren't very good? What do they mean?

 This book is a unique handbook on life for autistic women, written by autistic women.
 Its primary purpose is to enable girls and women on the autism spectrum to learn from the authors' and others' mistakes most effectively!

 This book is structured in a helpful question and answer format that covers a large variety of topics asked by autistic women on all walks of life.

 With over 120 questions and using this practical format, readers are able to dip in and out, getting the information and answers they need, when they need it without having to read an entire chapter.

-Dr. Emma Goodall is an autistic author, keynote speaker, researcher and disability and education consultant.
+Dr. Emma Goodall is an autistic author, keynote speaker, researcher, and disability and education consultant.
 She works both publicly and privately to facilitate the best life outcomes possible for autistics with a range of support needs.
-She has written and presented on education, autism, resilience, mental health, interoception, relationships and sexuality for autistics.
-An adjunct Professor at the University of Wollongong and a member of the Australian Society for Autism Research (ASfAR) Executive Committee, she has developed an online module on interoception for Torrens University and has collaborated with the Australian Psychological Society to develop an autism specific course for psychologists.
-Widely published, Emma writes for both academic journals and for mainstream publishers in the areas of autism, disability, education and disability.
-She also supports organisations to develop and implement plans to support adult autistics in residential settings and provides life coaching for autistic adults through her Healthy Possibilities Consultancy.
+She has written and presented on education, autism, resilience, mental health, interoception, relationships, and sexuality for autistics.
+An adjunct Professor at the University of Wollongong and a member of the Australian Society for Autism Research (ASfAR) Executive Committee, she has developed an online module on interoception for Torrens University and has collaborated with the Australian Psychological Society to develop an autism-specific course for psychologists.
+Widely published, Emma writes for both academic journals and for mainstream publishers in the areas of autism, disability, education, and disability.
+She also supports organizations to develop and implement plans to support adult autistics in residential settings and provides life coaching for autistic adults through her Healthy Possibilities Consultancy.